Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB184', 'What is the purpose of the Tester.EndTest() Function?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB184.aspx">KB184</a> What is the purpose of the Tester.EndTest() Function?

-The Tester.EndTest() function in Rapise is describes as: Marks end of a currently executed test.
+The Tester.EndTest() function in Rapise is described as: Marks end of a currently executed test.
 Calculates test results and performs finalization of test execution.
 We have found that some of our customers have been confused as what the purpose of this function is.

 ### <a onclick="return RegisterKbClick('KB183', 'Desktop Application Testing - Choosing the Right Library')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB183.aspx">KB183</a> Desktop Application Testing - Choosing the Right Library